 The very last thing anybody wants is to lose all the hard work you’ve put into your treatment and recovery.
 Without the proper skills and knowledge, resisting a trigger isn’t even an option.
 Addiction takes away our ability to say no, and instead replaces it with a dependency on that substance or substances, putting it at the top of our priorities list.

-The Importance of Therapy
+The Importance of Therapy for Treating Addiction

 The definition of therapy, according to the Merriam-Webster’s Dictionary, is “the treatment of mental or psychological disorders by psychological means.”